amitkr257/OLTPvsOLAP/readme.md

 And Yes !
 OLTP side tables does take more time to fetch same result than OLAP tables.
 Such time difference matters when we are dealling with peta/exa bytes of data.

 Components:

-DWHmodelling from OLTP DB dvdrental.drawio -  Simple DataModel Diagram DWHmodellingQueries.sql                    - Create and Insert Scripts OLTP_vs_OLAP_query_time_compare            - Use case to prove time
+1) DWHmodelling from OLTP DB dvdrental.drawio -  Simple DataModel Diagram.
+Use link --> https://www.draw.io/?mode=github    to open online.

+2) DWHmodellingQueries.sql                    - Create and Insert Scripts
+3) OLTP_vs_OLAP_query_time_compare            - Use case to prove time